NetBird VPN

 Required Secrets

-All secrets come from secrets/bootstrap.sops.yaml via Pulumi's generateBifrostSecretsEnv():
+All secrets come from secrets/bootstrap.sops.yaml via generateBifrostSecretsEnv():

 VariablePurposeGenerate withRotate?